bpholden/UCSC-ipython-demo/README.md

     ipython notebook --no-browser

-And then point a web browser at the indicated URL.
+And then point a web browser at the URL indicated in the message printed by IPython to your terminal.